Mathics3/mathics-development-guide/docs/installing.rst

 Although we provide documentation `on-line
 <https://mathics.org/docs/mathics-latest.pdf>`_, should you want to
-build your own PDF, you'll need to have varous TeX packages installed.
+build your own PDF, you'll need to have various TeX packages installed.

 mathicsscript
 +++++++++++++

-Tthe Mathics core comes with a very rudimentary command-line shell called ``mathics``.
+The Mathics core comes with a very rudimentary command-line shell called ``mathics``.
 However, if you want fancier shell features such as:

 * GNU Readline terminal interaction.
 This includes